 - an environmentally friendly and effective method to manage invasive plant species; and

 - a feasible solution for controlling weeds near water bodies and on slopes.

-Now that the pilot is complete, we will be conducting an assessment and performing a data evaluation to determine project’s effectiveness.
+We will continue to asses data from this pilot to determine the project’s effectiveness.
 If successful, the initiative may be expanded to other natural areas in the city.